For ScienceLIVE Volunteers

 Inspire students to question, model, predict, and solve real-world problems!

-We have a wide-range of opportunities for you to participate, no matter your experience level, your time availability, and whether you prefer to work directly with students (student facing) or behind the scenes (student non-facing).
-Below are ways to get involved with ScienceLIVE.
-Sign up as a volunteer here or email ScienceLIVE@umassmed.edu with any questions or for more information.
+We have a wide-range of opportunities for you to get involved with ScienceLIVE, regardless of your experience level, time availability, and preference to work directly with students (student facing) or behind the scenes (student non-facing).
+Email ScienceLIVE@umassmed.edu with any questions or sign up as a volunteer here to receive our newsletter and get started today!

 Girls, Inc Eureka! program mentors (on-going)